CREATE A UO COURSE SITE

 CHOICE OF THEMES

-UO Blogs offers a variety of themes with and without the UO header.
-If you are creating a dedicated site as a hub for your course, we recommend using a branded theme, select one of the custom themes titled UO <Theme Name> or activate the UO Banner plugin to add the UO brand to your theme.
+UO Blogs offers a variety of themes for users.
+If you are creating a dedicated site as a hub for your course, we recommend using a branded theme by activating the UO Banner plugin to add the UO brand to your theme.
 Individual faculty, staff, and student sites should use non-branded themes that include a disclaimer.

 Instructors should be aware that course-related content students enter into any online system constitutes an education record and that FERPA regulations require that the content be protected from disclosure without student consent.
 Disclosure in this context includes posting student content openly on the Internet.
 Therefore, if you require use of blogs, web publishing, online collaboration, social media, or other publicly accessible communication tools, all of your students must complete the Registrar’s Consent for Disclosure Form, sign it, and turn it in to you.